tesseract-ocr/tessdoc/Installation.md

 The traineddata is currently not shipped with the snap package and must be placed manually to `~/snap/tesseract/current`.

-### FOR EXPERTS ONLY.

-If you are experimenting with OCR Engine modes, you will need to manually install language training data beyond what is available in your Linux distribution.

-[Various types of training data](Data-Files) can be found on [GitHub](https://github.com/tesseract-ocr/.md).
-Unpack and copy the .traineddata file into a 'tessdata' directory.
-The exact directory will depend both on the type of training data, and your Linux distribution.
-Possibilities are `/usr/share/tesseract-ocr/tessdata` or `/usr/share/tessdata` or `/usr/share/tesseract-ocr/4.00/tessdata`.

-Training data for obsolete Tesseract versions [=< 3.02](https://sourceforge.net/projects/tesseract-ocr-alt/files/?source=navbar) reside in another location.

-If Tesseract is not available for your distribution, or you want to use a newer version than they offer, you can [compile your own](Compiling).

 ## macOS

 You can install Tesseract using either [MacPorts](https://www.macports.org/) or [Homebrew](http://brew.sh).